1. Vendor and Product Reality

 2. The Architectural Gap

-The Adaptive Query inference-control primitive specifies that every inference output pass through an admissibility gate inside the generation loop, evaluated against persistent semantic state that survives across invocations.
+Inference Control, disclosed in United States Patent Application 19/647,395, specifies that every inference output pass through an admissibility gate inside the generation loop, evaluated against a typed semantic state object that survives across invocations.
+As disclosed, the gate applies four stages of evaluation: policy constraint evaluation, mutation-descriptor validation, lineage continuity, and entropy bounds, producing one of three outcomes for each candidate output unit, admit, reject, or decompose.
 The semantic state object maintains the agent's behavioral context, the interaction's semantic trajectory, the applicable normative constraints, and the entropy budget for the current scope.
-The gate is positioned at token-emission granularity for autoregressive models and at output-unit granularity for structured-output and image/video models, so the governance is exercised before the output is committed to the consumer rather than after.
+The gate is positioned at token-emission granularity for autoregressive models and at output-unit granularity for structured-output and image or video models, so the governance is exercised before the output is committed to the consumer rather than after.
+The disclosure further provides trust-slope validation that escalates from warning to correction to halt as the behavioral trajectory drifts, semantic rollback to a prior checkpoint when a trajectory becomes inadmissible, and anchored resolution of output against a grounded source set.

 Recursive closure is load-bearing: every emitted output unit produces a semantic-state observation that re-enters the chain at the next admissibility evaluation, so the trajectory of generation is itself governed by the trajectory it has already produced.
 The primitive is technology-neutral with respect to the underlying model architecture, the semantic-state representation, and the admissibility metric, and composes hierarchically from per-invocation inference control through per-conversation continuity to per-agent lifetime coherence.
 The inventive step is the in-loop admissibility gate against persistent semantic state as a structural condition for governed generative inference.